Labu Rahman: Career

 He started playing guitar in 1973.
 He joined the band Ananda in 1975.
-In 1977 he joined Uccharon, the band of Azam Khan.During playing guitar with 'Azam Khan', he wrote and composed a hit song 'Ami Jare Chaire Se thake Morei Ontore'.
-He stayed for a couple of years with Azam khan, and in 1980 he started playing in the band Symphony at the Merry Anderson floating restaurant in Pagla near Narayanganj.
+In 1977 he joined Uccharon, the band of Azam Khan.During playing guitar with 'Azam Khan', he wrote and composed a hit song 'Ami Jare Chai re Shey thake Morei Ontore'.
+He stayed for a couple of years with Azam khan, and in 1980 he started playing in the band Symphony at the Merry Anderson, floating restaurant in Pagla near Narayanganj.
 By this time, he had become a professional musician, playing in orchestras as a session musician in Dhaka, as well as touring internationally with national artists of Bangladesh.